-- Complete and submit the Application for Visiting Students (available at www.ubalt.edu/admission/forms). - Pay the required \$35 application fee.
+- Complete and submit the Application for Visiting Students (available here). - Pay the required \$35 application fee.

-The application requires a signature from an official at the applicant's home institution confirming the applicant has completed the prerequisites for the course(s) to be taken, is in good standing at the sending institution and has permission to take courses at UB.
+The application requires a signature from an official at the applicant's home institution confirming the applicant has completed the prerequisites for the course(s) to be taken, is in good standing at the sending institution and has permission to take courses at UBalt.
+Visiting students are not eligible for scholarships or financial aid.